-NONE for Fall Semester 2022!
+NONE for Spring Semester 2023!
 (Fees may be charged to cover the Fellow’s time in future semesters.)

 How to apply:

 Interested faculty should complete a REQUEST FORM and provide a brief summary of project, time needed and scheduling constraints.
-Accepting applications for FALL 2022.
+Now accepting applications for SPRING SEMESTER 2023.

 Meet the I-DISC Fellows